-- CR-1.1 Partner with federal and state agencies, including, but not limited to JBLM, Tribal Nations, and non-profit organizations to utilize historic preservation planning and funding resources. - CR 1.2 Partner with the State, County, Tribal Nations, and non-profit organizations to promote the preservation of archeologically and historically significant sites. - CR-1.3 Protect and preserve and preservation of cultural resources as well as efforts to promote awareness of the community's natural and historic assets, through methods such as providing interpretive and educational materials. - CR-1.4 Develop an active historic and cultural resource preservation program that emphasizes community engagement and partnerships. - CR-1.5 Adhere to the following existing agreements and work with the Nisqually Tribe to develop a Memorandum of Understanding between the City and Tribe regarding culturally significant assets.
-Memorandum of Agreement among the Washington State Historical Preservation Office, the Weyerhaeuser Real Estate Company, and the City of DuPont dated August 7, 1989, including any subsequent amendments. - Memorandum of Agreement among Weyerhaeuser Company, Weyerhaeuser Real estate Company, City of DuPont, the Nisqually Point Defense Fund, Committee for the Preservation of the

-Nisqually Mission Historical Site, the Nisqually Delta Association, and the DuPont Historical Society, December 12, 2000.
+CR-1.1 Work with federal and state agencies to utilize historic preservation planning and funding resources.
+Partner with federal and state agencies, Tribal Nations, and non-profit organizations to utilize historic preservation planning and funding resources.

+CR-1.2 Encourage the protection and preservation of cultural resources as well as efforts to promote awareness of the community's natural and historic assets.
+Protect and preserve cultural resources and bring awareness of the community's historic assets through interpretive and educational materials and programs.

+CR-1.3 Develop an active historic and cultural resource preservation program that emphasizes community engagement and partnerships.

+CR-1.4 ~~Encourage the identification, protection, preservation, and/or restoration of cultural resource sites of documented significance as outline in the~~ Adhere to the following existing agreements and work with the Nisqually Tribe to develop a Memorandum of Understanding between the City and Tribe regarding culturally significant assets.

+- Memorandum of Agreement among the Washington State Historical Preservation Office, the Weyerhaeuser Real Estate Company, and the City of DuPont dated August 7, 1989, including any subsequent amendments. - Memorandum of Agreement among Weyerhaeuser Company, Weyerhaeuser Real estate Company, City of DuPont, the Nisqually Point Defense Fund, Committee for the Preservation of the Nisqually Mission Historical Site, the Nisqually Delta Association, and the DuPont Historical Society, December 12, 2000.

-- CR-1.6 Employ all available funding sources to promote, protect, and maintain and the City's cultural and historic resources. - CR-1.7 Seek ways to capitalize on DuPont's unique cultural and historic resources to enhance tourism and local education opportunities. - CR-1.9 Identify and create an inventory of historical and cultural assets to enable rehabilitation and preservation of these assets. - CR-1.10 Consider DuPont's cultural heritage in all recreation master planning, including park design concepts, park and facility names, and facility development. - CR-1.11 Maximize historical and cultural interpretation within DuPont's park system and recreation programs. - CR-1.12 Locate trails and viewpoints to facilitate access to cultural and historical resources.
+CR-1.5 ~~Explore and use a wide range of funding sources to ensure the financial viability of the mission of promoting and protection of the City's cultural and historical resources.
+Explore and use a wide range of funding sources for the sustainable protection and maintenance of the City's cultural and historical resources.~~

+CR-1.7 Seek ways to capitalize on DuPont's unique cultural and historic resources to enhance tourism and local education opportunities.

+CR-1.8 Consider DuPont's cultural and historical heritage in all aspects of planning and development.

+CR-1.9 Maximize historical and cultural interpretation within DuPont's civic buildings, park system, trails and recreation programs.

+CR-1.10 Locate trails and viewpoints to facilitate access to cultural and historical resources.

+CR-1.11 The city shall set aside budget for formal coordination between the city, the historical society, tribes, and project developers, such as providing for a permanent staff liaison.

+CR-1.11 Establish a local process for identifying and designating cultural resources and sites.